 - A change in the household furnishings (rearranging, losing, or adding new things);

 - Addition or loss of a household member (human or animal);

 - Confinement of the cat itself;

-- Daily routine changes (such as at holidays)
+- Daily routine changes (such as at holiday time)

 - Multi-cat households